Large-Hadron-Collider901/Group-Project/project-prep-1.md

 ## Conflict Plan

 * Our group decided the best way to go about conflict resolution is to set a schedule that gives us time to communicate about how the project is going, our plans fo it, and how we can incorporate all of them properly.
-With us already having an established friendship, we have many ways to communicate with each other to discuss our thoughts, concerns, and other feeligns to each other.
+With us already having an established friendship, we have many ways to communicate with each other to discuss our thoughts, concerns, and other feelings to each other.